Looking for the best things to do in Notting Hill? Look no further. Here’s my personalized guide for how to spend a day in the area — from a local!

 There’s movies, and then there’s movies from Electric Cinema.

-Opened in 1910 London’s oldest cinema has replaced its days of silent films with your favorite blockbusters, fine dining very much included.
+Opened in 1910 London’s oldest cinema has replaced its days of silent films with your favourite blockbusters, fine dining very much included.

 Movie experiences at Electric Cinema are truly like no other, so be sure to end your day in Notting Hill here.